v-rajagt/IntuneDocs/intune-user-help/set-up-mobile-threat-defense.md

 ## Information your organization can see

 Your organization can't see any data, such as texts, emails, and pictures, in your personal apps.
 Mobile Threat Defense does report information about your apps, such as name and version, to the Mobile Threat Defense service that your company uses.
-The details shared depend on the Mobile Threat Defense service your company uses.
+The details shared depend on the service your company uses.
 Your organization might see:

 * App name
 * App ID: The unique name that identifies the app in the Play Store.